snimu/blog/contents/propsal-mtp-by-splitting/article.md

 I have then adapted the split MTP method I've introduced to gain the advantages of DeepSeek's MTP method without the disadvantages (which are pure speculation from my side, to be clear).

-As an outook, here is the plot of Meta's results for different model sizes (all trained for at least 200B bytes, so around 30-40B tokens):
+As an outlook, here is the plot of Meta's results for different model sizes (all trained for at least 200B bytes, so around 30-40B tokens):

 ![Meta Method: results for different model sizes](images/meta-mtp-results.png)